Sachsenwald

 The Sachsenwald (/de/) is a forest near Hamburg, Germany.
-The forest derives its name, which can be translated as 'Saxon woods' or 'Saxony forest', from being located in the former Duchy of Saxe-Lauenburg, which itself is a part of the greater Lower Saxony region as defined by the former Duchy of Saxony.
-Today, the forest is an unincorporated area in the district of Herzogtum Lauenburg (Duchy of Lauenburg) in Schleswig-Holstein.
-It is also a member of the amt Hohe Elbgeest, in which it has non-voting representation.
+The forest derives its name, which can be translated as Saxon woods or Saxony forest, from being located in the former Duchy of Saxe-Lauenburg, which itself is a part of the greater Lower Saxony region as defined by the former Duchy of Saxony.
+Until 2026, the forest was an unincorporated area in the district of Herzogtum Lauenburg (Duchy of Lauenburg) in Schleswig-Holstein.
 The Sachsenwald has an area of 68 km2 and is the largest contiguous forest area in Schleswig-Holstein.

 Large parts of the forest belong to the House of Bismarck since 1871, who still have their headquarters at Friedrichsruh Castle on the edge of the Sachsenwald.

 History

 The Sachsenwald are the remnants of the ancient old-growth forest which used to cover most of northern Germany.

 The Sachsenwald was given to Otto von Bismarck in 1871 by Wilhelm I in recognition of his services to the founding of the German Empire.
 The forest area amounts to about 6,000 ha, of which 4,500 still belong to the House of Bismarck, residing at Friedrichsruh.
 From 1989 until 2003, Ferdinand von Bismarck sold 2,250 hectares (roughly one third) to the shipowner Eberhart von Rantzau, owner of the Deutsche Afrika-Linien.

 The Red Army Faction (RAF) built a secret weapons depot in the Sachsenwald named Daphne, where a revolver, machine guns, and fake IDs were stored.
-On 16 November 1982, Christian Klar, a RAF-member and terrorist, would be arrested near Friedrichsruh in the Sachsenwald while on his way to the, at that point known, depot.
+On 16 November 1982, Christian Klar, an RAF-member and terrorist, would be arrested near Friedrichsruh in the Sachsenwald while on his way to the, at that point known, depot.

 Politics

 The Sachsenwald was part of the collective municipality (Amt) of Aumühle-Wohltorf until 2008, when Aumühle-Wohltorf was disbanded and all territories in it folded into the Amt Hohe Elbgeest, which the Sachsenwald remains a part of to this day.

 Due to being uninhabited, the Sachsenwald has no municipal government.
 It is however formally administered and represented by a Gutsvorsteher (roughly 'estate manager'), the office of which being equal to that of mayor.
-Due to being an equal position to mayor, the Gutsvorsteher is a non-voting member of the Amt's board (Amtsausschuss).
+Due to being an equal position to mayor, the Gutsvorsteher is a nonvoting member of the Amt's board (Amtsausschuss).
 Gutsvorsteher is Andreas Illgner, an employee of Gregor von Bismarck.